fullstackleo777/covers/covers/faq-web-dev/ai-prompt.md

 → Start with a concept sketch or visual pass.
 → Flag any assumptions.
 Prioritize conceptual clarity and pro-level polish.
 - The concept of the image is a guru AKA FullStackLeo (without looking like a literal guru) being asked thousands of questions about full stack development by thousands of people from all cultures.

+- big emphasize on the thousands of people from all cultures
+- make everyone look like floating souls